ethereum/web3.py/docs/contracts.rst

 These factories are not intended to be initialized directly.
 Instead, create contract objects using the :meth:`w3.eth.contract() <web3.eth.Eth.contract>` method.
 By default, the contract factory is :class:`Contract`.
-See the example in :class:`ConciseContract` for specifying an alternate factory.

 .. py:class:: Contract(address)